ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations

 \section{Abstract}

-Learning a precise robotic grasping policy is crucial for embodied agents operating in complex real-world manipulation tasks.
-Despite significant advancements, most models still struggle with accurate spatial positioning of objects to be grasped.
-We first show that this spatial generalization challenge stems primarily from the extensive data requirements for adequate spatial understanding.
-However, collecting such data with real robots is prohibitively expensive, and relying on simulation data often leads to visual generalization gaps upon deployment.
-To overcome these challenges, we then focus on state-based policy generalization and present \textbf{ManiBox}, a novel bounding-box-guided manipulation method built on a simulation-based teacher-student framework.
-The teacher policy efficiently generates scalable simulation data using bounding boxes, which are proven to uniquely determine the objects' spatial positions.
-The student policy then utilizes these low-dimensional spatial states to enable zero-shot transfer to real robots.
-Through comprehensive evaluations in simulated and real-world environments, ManiBox demonstrates a marked improvement in spatial grasping generalization and adaptability to diverse objects and backgrounds.
-Further, our empirical study into scaling laws for policy performance indicates that spatial volume generalization scales with data volume in a power law.
-For a certain level of spatial volume, the success rate of grasping empirically follows Michaelis-Menten kinetics relative to data volume, showing a saturation effect as data increases.
-Our videos and code are available in the \href{https://thkkk.github.io/manibox}{project page}.
+Embodied agents require robust spatial intelligence to execute precise real-world manipulations.
+However, this remains a significant challenge, as current methods often struggle to accurately position objects in space.
+Collecting extensive data can help address this issue by enhancing the agent's spatial understanding.
+Nonetheless, obtaining such data with real robots is prohibitively expensive, and relying on simulation data frequently leads to visual generalization gaps during real-world deployment.
+To tackle these challenges, we propose \textbf{ManiBox}, a novel bounding-box-guided framework.
+By decoupling perception from policy generalization, ManiBox effectively reduces the Sim2Real gap, leverages Internet-scale data, and scales our policy data collection in simulation.
+Specifically, within ManiBox, the RL teacher policy efficiently generates scalable simulation data.
+The student policy is distilled from this data and takes bounding boxes as input, which is proven sufficient for determining objects' spatial positions, thus enabling zero-shot transfer to real robots.
+Comprehensive evaluations in both simulated and real-world environments demonstrate that ManiBox exhibits strong spatial generalization and adaptability across various manipulation tasks and settings.
+Furthermore, our empirical study provides preliminary verification of spatial scaling laws, i.e., the amount of data required for spatial generalization scales with spatial volume following a power-law relationship.
+At a given spatial volume level, the success rate of manipulation tasks follows Michaelis-Menten kinetics with respect to data volume, exhibiting a saturation effect as data increases.\footnote{Our videos and code are available in the \href{https://thkkk.github.io/manibox}{project page}}